KailaniBailey/An-Introduction-to-Cryptography/Week 2: Modern Cryptography/Modern day cryptography/README.md

 One of the advantages of public key cryptography over private key cryptography is that there is no need to have a shared secret between the people involved in the communication.
 This is because the public part of the key pair can be made public to anyone.

-Some public key cryptography also supports digital signature, which will be introduced in a later step.
+Some public key cryptography also supports **digital signature**, which will be introduced in a later step.